vapab/SIOP-Inventory-Analytics-Portfolio/README.md

 This process for all reporting for SIOP resulted in saving:

-✅ ~60+ hours a month of manual work for myself, the SIOP Manager, and the Global Sales Operations & Sales Leader
+✅ ~620+ hours a month of manual work for myself, the SIOP Manager, Product Managers, the Global Sales Operations Leader, and all the Supply Chain.
-✅ Gave us more time to actually analyze the data and insights rather than spending numerous hours creating the report.
+✅ Gave us more time to actually analyze the data and insights strategically rather than spending numerous hours putting files together to make a report.

 The Python libraries used for these reports, to manipulate, transform, and analyze large datasets include: